jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 (A\otimes B)(C\otimes D) = (AC)\otimes(BD)
 ```

-If gate B is absent in the above example, we must replace it with an imaginary identity gate, so that we can still form the tensor product to expand A to operate on the full quantum state:
+If gate B is absent in the above example, we must replace it with a dummy identity gate 'I', so that we can still form the tensor product to expand A to operate on the full quantum state:

 <div style="text-align: center;">
 <img src="assets_qcb/AI_parallel.png" height="120"/>